celluloid/GSoC/long_description.md

 ### Celluloid is a Ruby gem that lets you turn any object into an Actor.

 The joy of writing Ruby code doesn't end at high-performance concurrent, parallel, asynchronous, and distributed programming.
-Using the beautiful Ruby language and Celluloid, any kind of application can take full advantage of modern CPU's, and cloud computing platforms.
-There are several gems in the Celluloid suite, and together they provide a complete toolset for multi-threaded, multi-core programming in Ruby.
+Using the beautiful Ruby language and Celluloid, any kind of application can take full advantage of modern CPU's and cloud computing platforms, using the Actor model and Evented programming.

+There are several gems in the Celluloid suite, and together they provide a complete toolset for actor-based evented multi-threaded, multi-core programming in Ruby.

 ## Some examples of Celluloid uses...